bimdata/javascript-api-client/docs/IfcApi.md

 ## linkDocumentsOfElementDeprecated

-> [Document] linkDocumentsOfElementDeprecated(cloudPk, elementUuid, ifcPk, projectPk)
+> [Document] linkDocumentsOfElementDeprecated(cloudPk, elementUuid, ifcPk, projectPk, documentIdRequest)

 Link one or many documents to an element